ellefamkar/Add-Notebook-React-Testing/README.md

 # A Notes App by Elle Famkar (developed with React)

-## Welcome to the Note Apps project! 👋
+## Welcome to the Note Apps test project! 👋

 important point : remember to install node package and then command -> npm run dev so as to start the project